CanonicalLtd/maas-docs/en/nodes-hw-testing.md

 ## Apply a hardware test

 To launch a test, select the target machine from the 'Nodes' page and use the 'Take action' drop-down menu to select 'Test hardware'.
-When ready, hit button 'Test machine'.
+When ready, hit the 'Test machine' button.
 Here, a test is being applied to a deployed node:

 ![hw test deployed node][img__2.2_hw-testing-deployed]